Powered By Blogger

 Monday, March 9, 2026

-Cozy Sweater Bears 2nd grade
+2nd grade Cozy Sweater Bears

 This week in the art room 2nd grade created these adorable Bears in Sweaters, from PrimaryPicassos on Instagram, and the students absolutely loved it!
 This project was a great way to combine drawing, pattern design, and watercolor painting while practicing careful craftsmanship.